What Is a Canapé? Behind Chef’s Creations.

 What’s the difference between canapés and hors d’oeuvres?

 Many people wonder how canapés differ from hors d’oeuvres or other finger foods.
 That’s easy: canapés are a type of hors d’oeuvre.
-Hors d’oeuvres in French means ‘outside of work’, so hors d’oeuvres in their traditional sense refer to any snack that’s served outside of the main meal.
+Hors d’oeuvres in French means ‘outside of work’, so hors d’oeuvres in their traditional sense refer to any snack served outside the main meal.
 That makes canapés a type of hors d’oeuvres that consists of a base layer and a topping.
-Sometimes people will use the terms interchangeably, but all you need to know is that they’re both a type of finger food that’s eaten while standing up.
+Sometimes, people will use the terms interchangeably, but all you need to know is that they’re both a type of finger food eaten while standing up.

 What are the different parts of a canapé?